Chicken Korma Recipe

 chicken korma recipe

 Korma originated in South Asia, & has its roots in the Mughal Cuisine.
 The English term Korma is derived from the Urdu word “qorma” which means “To Braise”.
-So basically korma is a dish where meat is braised in fats like ghee, oil &/or yogurt.
+Basically this is a dish where meat is braised in fats like ghee, oil &/or yogurt.

 Now comes the million dollar question:

-I have tested & retested chicken korma a lot of times without marinating and realized it makes a huge difference in terms of flavor and texture.
-Chicken unlike red meat, cooks faster and does not get enough time to soak up all the flavors while cooking.
+I have tested & retested chicken korma a lot of times without marinating and realized it made a huge difference to the flavor and texture.
+Chicken unlike red meat, cooks faster and does not get enough time to soak up the flavors while cooking.

 I found the resulting dish was not as flavorful & succulent as the marinated chicken.
 This step also helps to get rid of the raw meat flavor quickly.